ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/2-multithreading.md

     ```

-## Build and Run
+## Build and Test

-After gaining a general understanding of the project, we can start compiling it.
+After gaining a general understanding of the project, you can compile it.

-Now, you can start build up the project.
-Once build successfully, run `SpinTheCubeInGDI.exe`.
+Build the project, and once successful, run `SpinTheCubeInGDI.exe`.

 You'll see a simulated 3D sphere continuously rotating.
-The number in the upper-left corner represents the number of frames that can be calculated per second (FPS).
+The number in the upper-left corner represents the number of frames per second (FPS).
 A higher number indicates better performance, and vice versa.

  ![gif1](./figures/multithreading.gif)

-On my test hardware, the performance generally falls between 3 and 6 FPS, which is not very stable.
+On my test machine, the performance generally falls between 3 and 6 FPS, which is unstable.

 {{% notice Note %}}
-The performance number may vary on different hardware and system loads.
+Performance may vary depending on the hardware and the system load at the time of testing.
 {{% /notice %}}

-You can also utilize the [profiling tools](https://learn.microsoft.com/en-us/visualstudio/profiling/profiling-feature-tour?view=vs-2022) to observe the dynamic CPU and memory usage while the program is running.
+You can also use the [profiling tools](https://learn.microsoft.com/en-us/visualstudio/profiling/profiling-feature-tour?view=vs-2022) to observe the dynamic CPU and memory usage while the program is running.
  ![img8](./figures/mt_cpumem_usage1.png)